[Analysis] EU socialists fight battle on two fronts in election campaign

 To help Europe's poorest, Gentiloni even called for an 'Inequality Reduction Act,' named after the US Inflation Reduction Act — a tax and spending mechanism that includes €720bn in climate and energy investments.

 Although such a plan may seem unlikely, von der Leyen, who will likely win a second term, also strongly supports a common EU fund for green and technological investments.
+Even Italian prime minister Giorgia Meloni, whose far-right Brothers of Italy party is part of the ECR EU political group, a party the centre-left has pledged never to work with, supports a common fund.

-This indicates that a compromise might still be within reach.
+This indicates that a compromise might still be within reach after the election.

-However, rifts in economic thinking within the party may be an obstacle.
-Scholz, known to be reluctant to agree to joint EU debt, noticeably did not go along with other leaders in their calls for joint EU financing in his speech.
+Nevertheless, rifts in economic thinking within the S&D political 'family' could also be an obstacle here.
+Scholz, known to be reluctant to agree to joint EU debt, noticeably did not go along with other socialist leaders in their calls for joint EU financing in his speech.

-This suggests that, despite Schmit's opposition to austerity, one of the primary challenges confronting the centre-left's economic agenda could be the strand of frugal socialism favoured by influential members within the party's ranks.
+This suggests that, despite Schmit's opposition to austerity, one of the primary challenges confronting the centre-left's economic agenda in Europe could be the strand of frugal socialism favoured by influential members within the party's own ranks.